 Artisanal French Gems & Tunisian Crêpes

 Next, I like to do a little strolling and shopping (which I consider as working off calories while supporting the economy).
-For this, rue Pont Louis Philippe does the trick—it’s a street filled with high-quality artisanal boutiques selling clothes, handbags, stationary, jewelery, and more.
+For this, rue Pont Louis Philippe does the trick—it’s a street filled with high-quality artisanal boutiques selling clothes, handbags, stationery, jewelery, and more.
 One of my favorite shops is Vent de Terre, which sells bags that are designed in France.
 I also love the high-quality stationary at Calligrane.

 After all that hard work, I’ll start thinking about lunch.
 There are tons of options in the Marais, but my favorite place to enjoy a bite is L’Ébouillanté, tucked away on the charming rue des Barres.
 I particularly love their Tunisian crêpes—they use a crispy and absolutely delicious semolina-based recipe!
 Long lunches are the best, and if you drag them out long enough it’ll be l’heure du goûter.